 Within 9 months, Carmen successfully mentored and developed each team member to rise to their new role.
-In the process, 2 reps were promoted into National Sales-supporting roles.
+In the process, 2 reps were promoted into national sales-supporting roles.
 Carmen retained 100 percent of her original team.
 Additionally, revenue streams for E-billing and Wireless Web services increased 75 percent, and in 5 months, the support team had secured 20 new contracts to the business channel.
 National accounts (American Cancer Society, First Data, Home Depot, and Coke) feedback supported the success in increasing customer satisfaction.

-As a result of the open forum that Carmen created, the group agreed to continue the class, although now the 3-day class would need to be condensed into 2.
+As a result of the open forum that Carmen created, the group agreed to continue the class, although now the three-day class would need to be condensed into two.
 Carmen strategically handled the editing of the course without compromising the integrity of the class.
 The leaders that emerged from that group visibly changed the way they looked at leadership and began a major shift in the market.
 Within one year they were at the top of the region in sales and reduced turnover.

 - Strategic Planning/Project Management.
 Carmen served as Subject Matter Expert at the first Sprint PCS Call Center PCS in 1996.
 She

 served as Project Manager and strategic planner for the implementation of a back-up call center in Kansas City to aid in holiday sales and activations.